Runtime selection

 Available models

-The runtime registry includes Claude Code, Codex CLI, and OpenCode model entries.
+The runtime registry includes Claude Code, Codex CLI, and OpenCode defaults.
 It stores runtime-native IDs, display names, descriptions, defaults, and parameter constraints.
+OpenCode also has a dynamic model picker that reads the installed OpenCode catalog/config at runtime.
+Dynamically discovered OpenCode models keep their nativeprovider/model IDs instead of being collapsed back to the static defaults.

 Claude pricing metadata is available for cost display: